Undergraduate Certificate in Global Health

 - Critique different discourses on global health (e.g., medical, policy, anthropological) and communicate effectively about these issues orally and in writing to an interdisciplinary audience.

-Introduction to Global Health (PUBHLT-1001) - All students are required to take this course.
+Introduction to Global Health (PUBHLT-1001): All students are required to take this course.
 It is not required to take this course prior to taking other certificate courses.
+You must be a sophomore, junior, or senior to enroll in this course.

 2 courses from the following (3 credits each, taken in any order):